Healing, Reinvention, and the Human Experience

 The Art of Becoming , Midlife Reinvention Without Pressure

-There comes a point when the roles that once defined you begin to shift.
-This talk explores what it means to rebuild identity without urgency or performance, and how to move into your next chapter with greater clarity, self trust, and confidence.
+Many women reach a point when the roles that once defined them begin to shift, and what comes next is not always clear.
+This talk explores what it means to rebuild identity without urgency or performance, and how to move into a new chapter with greater clarity, self trust, and confidence.

 -